matthieua/WOW/README.md

 If you want to use WOW.js to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
 Purchase a WOW.js Commercial License at [uplabs.com/posts/wow-js-commercial](http://www.uplabs.com/posts/wow-js-commercial?utm_source=wow&utm_medium=pricing&utm_campaign=wow)

+### Open source license
+If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use this project under the terms of the GPLv3.

 ## Documentation

 It just take seconds to install and use WOW.js!